Who are the best late-round draft picks in NFL history?

 - Shannon SharpePlayer of American football

-Dwight Clark among best late-round NFL draft picks originally appeared on NBC Sports Bayarea
+Richard Dent among best late-round NFL draft picks originally appeared on NBC Sports Chicago

 The NFL draft is a tricky thing.